tus/tus-resumable-upload-protocol/README.md

 Content-Length: 0
 ```

+## Protocol

 ### Error Handling

 Well defined error handling is the core of this protocol, so it is the first
 thing you should pay attention to.

 Servers MUST use appropriate http status codes for all error responses.
 In
-particular, they SHOULD use `400 Bad Request` for invalid requests, `501 Not
+particular, they MUST use `400 Bad Request` for invalid requests, `501 Not
 Implemented` for unsupported features and `500 Internal Error` for internal
 problems.